A taste of his Sunday best whets Woods' appetite for battle

 “All right.
 Here you go,” said Woods of his Sunday showdown, with the knowing smile of a man whose win rate when leading a tournament after three rounds is well over 90 percent, compared with a PGA average of around 40 percent.

-“And we had a run at it, and it was a blast because I had to beat Rory (McIlroy) in the final group and Rosey (Justin Rose) who was tied with Rory and I hadn’t not done it in five years.”
+“And we had a run at it, and it was a blast because I had to beat Rory (McIlroy) in the final group and Rosey (Justin Rose) who was tied with Rory and I hadn’t done it in five years.”

 When it comes to the Ryder Cup, however, Tiger’s dry run is far longer: The only time he has been on a winning team was in 1999 – with six defeats alongside that in the locker.